loganheffernan2/thesis-blank/blog/nida-abdullah.md

 I especially think, after all of this whatever that we’re going through, it’s going to be even more imperative to think through this.
 If there’s no market for a designer—that’s an extreme, maybe—but does it make sense to have a learning outcome that’s to create 3D shit?
 Is it more about making something just and ethical?
 Maybe that’s a reach, I don’t know.
 Is it more about supply chain?
 Designers can think in that way.

 **LH** I think my generation and class, and the surrounding classes of people entering the field, are going to be so conditioned by this experience.
 Even in regard to the formal outputs.
-I was taking Independent Publishing before this all happened, and that’s a class that centers around the Risograph as a gift from above that we can make these inevitably beautiful things with.
+I was taking Independent Publishing before this all happened, and that’s a class that centers around the Risograph <span class="contentNote">(10)</span> as a gift from above that we can make these inevitably beautiful things with.
 Suddenly we’re taken away from that context, and we don’t have the same tool to use.
 Even thesis; instead of it being this printed object, now we really understand better than before the limitations of certain physical forms.
 I want to communicate this work with everyone, and I've found myself learning React so that I can build out a more developed website to communicate this because that feels like the most fitting way to talk to people now, rather than a publication that’s a physical book.

 **NA** Maybe the learning outcomes are about flexibility and fluidity and those kinds of things.
 Those are really conditions that’s a real thing you have to respond to in the world, not being so rigid.